Writing blog posts might seem like an easy thing to do. Write 500 words on your pet topic of the day, do a quick proofread, and then hit publish.

 The key to writing a post is to focus on two objectives.

-The first is to write great content that search engines will recognise as great, and then index it.
+The first is to write great content that search engines will recognize as great, and then index it.
 The second is to fully satisfy the readers who will click on your article listing in Google or Bing.

 It’s a little chicken and egg.
 What comes first?
 Satisfy readers or search engines?